asi-wroclaw/asi.wroclaw.pl/README.md

 ## Setup

-This guide assumes that you use either RVM or Rbenv.
+This guide assumes that you use either RVM or Rbenv and have installed Ruby version specified in [Gemfile](./Gemfile).

 1. `git clone git@github.com:asi-pwr/asi.wroclaw.pl.git`
 2. `cd asi.wroclaw.pl`